BhallaLab/moose-core/Docs/user/py/moose_classes.rst

    .. py:attribute:: mode

       unsigned int (*value field*)      Mode of operation:
-       1: only the function value will be funculated
+       1: only the function value will be calculated
-       2: only the derivative will be funculated
+       2: only the derivative will be calculated
-       3: both function value and derivative at current variable values will be funculated.
+       3: both function value and derivative at current variable values will be calculated.

    .. py:attribute:: expr